moliver28/research-handbook/content/job-families/marketing/senior-director-strategy.md

 ### Job Grade

-The Sr. Director of Strategy is a job grade 11.
+The Sr. Director of Strategy is a [grade 11](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 ### Responsibilities: